HeardLibrary/mapping-berlin/README.md

-#Campus Tour
+Mapping Berling

-The goal of this project is to create a light-weight, mobile ready map of campus points-of-interest using open source technologies.
+The goal of this project is to create a light-weight, mobile ready map of points-of-interest in Berlin using open source technologies.

 ##Technologies